Abhijñā: Pali literature

 In Pali literature, abhiññā refers to both the direct apprehension of dhamma (translated below as "states" and "qualities") as well as to specialized super-normal capabilities.

 Direct knowing of dhamma

-In SN 45.159, the Buddha describes "higher knowledge" (abhiññā) as a corollary to the pursuit of the Noble Eightfold Path:
+In SN 45.159, the Buddha describes "direct knowledge" (abhiññā) as a corollary to the pursuit of the Noble Eightfold Path:

-Such direct knowledge, according to the Buddha, is obscured by desire and passion (chanda-rāga):
+Such direct knowledge, according to the Buddha, is obscured by clinging to the five aggregates, desire and passion (chanda-rāga):

 Enumerations of special knowledges

 In the Pali Canon, the higher knowledges are often enumerated in a group of six or of three types of knowledge.

 The six types of higher knowledges (chalabhiññā) are: